intel-iot-roadshow/roadshow-docs/docs/flash_firmware/details-flash_firmware.md

 ---
 layout: default
-title: Getting Started
+title: Flash Intel® Edison firmware
 ---

-# Flash the Edison

 1. Unplug any USB or power cables connected to the Intel® Edison.